William H. Murray: 1938 gubernatorial and 1942 senate campaigns

 In 1938, Murray ran for governor, and lost in the Democratic primary.
-Later that year, he tried to run for the United States Senate as an Independent, but his nominating petitions were rejected.
-In 1940, he ran again for the United States House of Representatives against William C. Rogers on isolationism and a new old age pension without tax increases.
+Later that year, he tried to run for the U.S. Senate as an Independent, but his nominating petitions were rejected.
+In 1940, he ran again for the U.S. House of Representatives against William C. Rogers on isolationism and a new old age pension without tax increases.
 In 1942, he ran for the Senate again and lost in the Democratic primary.

 Later life and death

 His wife, Mary Alice Hearrell Murray, died in Oklahoma City on August 28, 1938.
-Her body lay in state in the Oklahoma Capitol on the afternoon of August 29, 1938; she was the first woman to receive the honor.
+Her body lay in state in the Oklahoma State Capitol on the afternoon of August 29, 1938; she was the first woman to receive the honor.
 She was buried in Tishomingo the following day.

 After his retirement, Murray became widely known for his radical racist, antisemitic, and conspiracy views.
+Biographer Keith Bryant argued his Memoirs "established [Murray] as a racist of unbounded hatred," citing Murray's claims Franklin Roosevelt was Jewish, his comments about African Americans, and his claims "'the low grade races' of southern and southeastern Europe were a threat to civilization."

+In 1940, Murray broke with the Democratic party for the first time of his career, endorsing Wendell Wilkie for president.
+In 1941, he joined the America First Committee and spoke alongside Charles Lindbergh in Oklahoma City.
+Around the same time, he began corresponding with Gerald Burton Winrod and reading his publications.

+After World War II, Murray argued the United Nations was a communist plot and published the antisemitic work Palestine, which was influenced by The Protocols of the Elders of Zion.
+He published The Negro's Place in Call of Race and the book was carried in the bookstores of Gerald L.K.
+Smith and Gerald Burton Winrod's organizations.

-Murray supported Strom Thurmond's insurgent Dixiecrat bid for the presidency against Harry S. Truman and Thomas E. Dewey in 1948.
+Murray supported Strom Thurmond's Dixiecrat cause in 1948 election cycle.
 In 1948, he chaired a Dixiecrat state convention in Oklahoma.
+In 1950, he published Christian Mothers, a book largely plagiarized from Orson Squire Fowler's work mixed with Murray's views on Victorian womanhood.

 Murray's son, Johnston Murray, had followed his father into Democratic Party politics.
-The senior Murray administered the oath of office to his son in 1951 after he was elected as the state's fourteenth governor.
+The senior Murray administered the oath of office to his son in 1951 after he was elected as the state's 14th governor.
+He lived in the Oklahoma Governor's Mansion from January 1951 until January 1955 with his son.

 He was inducted into the Oklahoma Hall of Fame in 1951.

-Murray did not live long past his son's governorship.
+In 1952, he published Adam and Cain, another racist book, and he presented a plaque to Douglas MacArthur in New York City.
 He died on October 15, 1956, of a stroke and pneumonia.
 He is buried in Tishomingo.